 Now you want to cook your own smoked ribs or brisket at home and want to find the best propane smoker to accomplish your mission.

 Well, you are in the right place!
-I have been cooking in smokers for years, and I have to say that smoking meat is both a fine art and a lot of fun, especially while enjoying your favorite beer in your backyard.
+I have been cooking using smokers for years, and I have to say that smoking meat is both a fine art and a lot of fun.

-Meat smoking takes hours, and when paired with your favorite sport, beverage, company, and family pass time, we are talking about a great recipe for quality time and fun outdoor cuisine.
+Meat smoking takes hours, and when paired with your favorite sport, beverage, company, and family pass time, we are talking about a great recipe for quality time and outdoors fun.

 “Well built and overall a good smoker grill.”